-Capture One Pro is the most fully-featured alternative to Lightroom and there’s a lot to like about it, from the unique dual management options of Catalogs and Sessions, through to the implementation of Layers and colour reproduction and more.
-Also unlike Lightroom, you can either choose a traditional perpetual license model using paid-for upgrades to keep abreast of new features, or opt for a continuously payable subscription.
+Capture One Pro is the most fully-featured alternative to Lightroom and there’s a lot to like about it, from the unique dual management options of Catalogs and Sessions to the implementation of Layers and colour reproduction and more.
+Also unlike Lightroom, you can either choose a traditional perpetual license model using paid-for upgrades to keep abreast of new features or opt for a continuously payable subscription.

-Currently the price of a perpetual license is $299/£299 [affiliate link to official Capture One store] for two seats (the same for Capture One for Fujifilm, Nikon or Sony), which means a ‘single’ user can install it on separate devices, so long as they’re not being used simultaneously.
+Currently, the price of a perpetual license is $299/£299 for two seats (the same for Capture One for Fujifilm, Nikon or Sony), which means a ‘single’ user can install it on separate devices, so long as they’re not being used simultaneously.
 As a ‘perpetual’ license, you won’t have to upgrade when the next full version is announced, assuming RAW files from your current camera are supported of course.

 Service updates are free and typically include bug fixes, occasional new features and support for new cameras.
-Should you wish to benefit from major new features then you will have to upgrade.
+You will have to upgrade if you wish to benefit from major new features.

 Let’s say you purchased a license on, or just after, the launch day of the new version, which is usually around the end of November, and you want to upgrade.
 That will cost around $199/£199 for a ‘single user’.